teomurgi/obsidian-mstodo-sync/README.md

 # Obsidian Microsoft To Do Sync Plugin

-A plugin that provides bidirectional synchronization between Obsidian tasks and Microsoft To Do.
+A high-quality, well-documented plugin that provides robust bidirectional synchronization between Obsidian tasks and Microsoft To Do.

 **⚠️ Personal Accounts Only**: This plugin is designed for personal Microsoft accounts (outlook.com, hotmail.com, live.com, xbox.com).
 It does not support work/school accounts.

+## Code Quality & Architecture

+This plugin is built with maintainability and reliability in mind:

+- **Comprehensive Documentation**: Full JSDoc comments for all classes, methods, and interfaces
+- **Advanced Conflict Resolution**: State-tracking system prevents sync loops and handles concurrent edits intelligently
+- **Tasks Plugin Compatibility**: Preserves metadata from the popular Obsidian Tasks plugin during sync
+- **Robust Error Handling**: Detailed logging and graceful error recovery throughout
+- **TypeScript**: Fully typed codebase for better development experience and fewer bugs

 ## Features